kayrus/deploy-vm/README.md

 sudo service libvirt-bin start
 ```

-For the Windows VM support install `bsdtar`:
+For the Windows VM support install `bsdtar` (this tool allows to extract zip archive from stdin):

 ```sh
 sudo apt-get install bsdtar